go-swagno/swagno/README.md

 #### BasicAuth

 If you want to use basic auth to an endpoint, you can use `BasicAuth()` function.
-It has default name as "basicAuth".
-You can add description as argument:

 ```go
 BasicAuth("Basic Auth Description")